No parameters available.

 EFL: 4.06~20.12mm

 It is engineered with a spring-fitted optical lens housed within its mechanical structure.
 It serves to collimate the fiber-emitted light beam and can also be utilized for coupling spatial light into the fiber.
-By rotating the outer sleeve off the collimator, the internal optical lens can be precisely translated along the ...
+By rotating the outer sleeve off the collimator, the internal optical lens can be precisely translated along the vertical ...

 Specifications